 You’re Renovating And The Roof Style Just Doesn’t Match

 If you’re planning a renovation, you might want to consider replacing your roof at the same time.
 This is a great opportunity to update the style of your home and make it more energy-efficient.
 For example, if you’re renovating an older home, you might want to replace the old asphalt shingles with a new metal roof.
 Metal roofs are much more durable and they can help reduce your energy bills.
-So, if you’re planning a renovation, it’s worth considering a roof replacement.
+So, if you’re planning a renovation, it’s worth considering roof replacement in Greensboro, NC (or in your location).
 Some great modern roof styles include metal roofs, tile roofs, and slate roofs.

 You Want To Increase The Value Of Your Home